harllee/jessicaharllee.com/_work/etsy-gift-wrap.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4">
   <img src="/uploads/gift-wrap-before-listing.jpg">
-  <p class="text-small italic text-center">Some sellers sold a listing which served as a gift wrap add-on for buyers as a workaround for Etsy not having gift wrap functionality.</p>
+  <p class="body-caption text-center">Some sellers sold a listing which served as a gift wrap add-on for buyers as a workaround for Etsy not having gift wrap functionality.</p>
 </div>

 There were some small attempts at providing gifting features to buyers and sellers that existed when this project kicked off.
 In the order management tool, sellers had the ability to mark an order as a gift, which would remove all prices when they printed the packing slip.
 However, it was not something that buyers could mark on their own.